 Expat in Holland

 If you are working or living as an expat in The Netherlands you are liable to pay Dutch tax.
-In your case, it is certainly worthwhile to check the tax refund possibilities, because expats often have tax refund possibilities.
+In this situation, it is often worthwhile to check whether there is a right to a tax refund, because expats sometimes are entitled to tax benefits (for example if they are still insured in their home country for the social security or in case of 30% ruling).

 Tax forms

 The regular tax form is a P-form.
-In immigration or emigration situations however, an M-form has to be filed.
-This is a quite extensive tax return form which needs to be submitted on paper, but for which I have special tax software to submit the form digitally.
-In a situation where you only lived outside and worked in the Netherlands, a C-form for non-domestic taxation may apply.
+In immigration or emigration situations however, the special M-form needs to be filed.
+This is a quite extensive tax return form which needs to be submitted on paper, but which I can file digitally in special tax software.
+In the situation in which you lived outside the Netherlands, but still had income or property in the Netherlands, the special C-form for non-residents needs to be filed.

 The M-form and C-form often give opportunity for refunds.
-I can check what tax return needs to be submitted in your situation and also take care of other tax forms, like the preliminary tax return of your mortgage rent.
+I can check what tax forms needs to be submitted in your situation and also take care of other tax forms, like the provisional tax assessment in case you bought a house and want a monthly advance of the benefit of your mortgage rent deduction.

-My charges as per the 1st of Jan 2023 are € 60 for a normal P-form (one person), € 75 for a joint tax form (2 tax partners) and € 90 for C – and M-forms.
+My charges as per the 1st of Jan 2024 are € 60 for a normal P-form (one person), € 80 for a joint tax form (2 tax partners) and € 95 for M- and C-forms.
 In the event of house purchase or sale, divorce, or income other work, additional charges of € 20 will be added on top of this rate.

 Qualifying non-resident tax payer (M-form)